elehobica/pico_battery_op/README.md

 [samples/](samples/).

 ## Required external circuit
-The library assumes a specific discrete power-management circuit (external DC/DC EN control, battery voltage divider, USB detect, etc.).
+The library assumes a specific discrete power-management circuit (power push switch, on-board DC/DC EN control for power keep and charging circuit, etc.).
 It is **mandatory** - many code paths depend on the wiring.
 A dedicated PCB providing the library's base functionality is available; see its schematic [doc/pico_battery_op_pcb.pdf](doc/pico_battery_op_pcb.pdf).
 (Individual samples under [samples/](samples/) may also document their own wiring.)